☎ (346) 250-5000 ✉ info@recenterhouston.com

 Assessment

 Our management team identifies specific life barriers upon admission.
-Many times, non-medical detox is the most appropriate first step.

 2